Land reforms by country: Iraq

 Under British Mandate, Iraq's land was moved from communal land owned by the tribe to tribal sheikhs that agreed to work with the British Empire.
 Known as compradors, these families controlled much of Iraq's arable land until the end of British rule in 1958.
 Throughout the 1920s and 30s, more and more land began to be centered in the hands of just a couple families.
 By 1958 eight individual families owned almost 1 million acres (400 thousand hectares).

 However, the British did attempt to instill some reforms to increase the productivity of the land in Iraq.
 In 1926 the Pump Law was introduced, essentially legislating that all newly irrigated land would be tax free for 4 years.
 This led to some short term gains in land productivity.
 If land was cultivated for 15 years, it then became the property of the person who cultivated that land.
 From 1914 to 1943 there was an increase from 1 million to 4.25 million acres of land developed.
 Unfortunately, irrigation of the land was irresponsible, and many farmers didn't allow for drainage, which led to a buildup of salt and minerals in the land, killing its productivity.

 In 1958 the rise of the Iraqi Communist Party led to the seizing of much of the land by the Iraqi Republic.
 Landholdings were capped at 600 acre in arable areas and 1200 acre in areas that had rainfall.
 The concentrated landholdings by the state were then redistributed among the populace, in amounts of 20 acre in irrigated land, with 40 acre in land with rainfall.

-In 1970, the Ba'th Party, led by Saddam Hussein began instituting a wide series of sweeping land reforms.
+In 1970, the Ba'ath Party, led by Saddam Hussein began instituting a wide series of sweeping land reforms.
 The intent of the reforms was to remove control of land owned by the traditional rural elites and redistribute it to peasant families.
 Modeled after the 1958 land reforms, much of the state land was rented out, though often to people who originally owned the large swathes of land.
 The key to this new reform was the Agrarian Reform Law of 1970.Between 1970 and 1982, 264,400 farmers received grants of land.
 However, these reforms did not contribute to an improvement in the production of agricultural goods, leading the regime to increase its imports of food products.